simonjwright/ACATS/README.md

 will run just chapters CXD, CXE (execution tests on Annexes D and E).

-The above command will only build the support code if it isn't already build.
+The above command will only build the support code if it isn't already built.
 To force a rebuild, say

     ~/ACATS/run_local.sh NONE cxd cxe